Danjumajamiu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3. 2-hellofile is a script to Display the content of the /etc/passwd file
 4. 3-twofiles is script to Display the content of /etc/passwd and /etc/hosts
 5. 4-lastlines is a script to Display the last 10 lines of /etc/passwd
+6. 5-firstlines is a script to Display the first 10 lines of /etc/passwd